 #1: Everyone is eligible to apply for Express Entry Profile

 A common misunderstanding about Express Entry is that it is available to everyone.
 Unfortunately, that’s not the case.
-To be eligible for Express Entry, you must fulfil the standards of either the Federal Skilled Worker Program, the Federal Skilled Trades Program, or the Canadian Experience Class.
+To be eligible for Express Entry, you must fulfill the standards of either the Federal Skilled Worker Program, the Federal Skilled Trades Program, or the Canadian Experience Class.
 If you don’t meet all of these requirements, you won’t be able to submit an Express Entry profile.
 Even if you have taken an approved language test and received an educational credential assessment, these documents do not guarantee that your profile meets all criteria of any one of those three programs.

 #2: You can immigrate to Canada if you submit an Express Entry profile